Sean Murphy Player Props: Braves vs. Diamondbacks

 - TV Channel: BSAZ

 Looking to place a prop bet on Sean Murphy?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Sean Murphy At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 33rd, his on-base percentage ranks 10th, and he is eighth in the league in slugging.
+- Among qualified hitters, he ranks 35th in batting average, while his on-base percentage ranks 11th and he is 10th in slugging.

-- Murphy has picked up an RBI in 39.1% of his games this season, with two or more RBI in 17.4% of his games.
-He has also plated three or more runs in six contests.
+- In 38.3% of his games this season, Murphy has had at least one RBI.
+He's picked up more than one in 17.0% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.